ncatlab/nlab-content/pages/3/5/8/0/10853/content.md

 From p.
 9:

 > Likewise, the infinitesimal version of such systems i.e. vector fields or first-order ODE's, will also form a topos as I pointed out in my Chicago lecture.
 But what about actual dynamical systems in the spirit of [[Galileo]], for example, second-order ODE's?
-(Of course, the symplectic or Hamiltonian systems that are also much studied do address this question of states of Becoming versus locations of Being, but in a special way which it may not be possible to construe as a topos;
+(Of course, the symplectic or Hamiltonian systems that are also much studied do address this question of states of [[becoming|Becoming]] versus locations of [[being|Being]], but in a special way which it may not be possible to construe as a topos;

+This is solved by [[Higher toposes of laws of motion]]

 ## Galilean laws of motion